Testing for COVID-19

 What we now know is that COVID-19 is a contagious disease that is spread from an infected to an uninfected person through:

-- Respiratory droplets and aerosols when you cough or sneeze
+- Respiratory droplets and aerosols when you cough, sneeze, sing or talk

 - Close personal contact such as touching, hugging or shaking hands, and